Center for Military History

 Founder and curator Butch Maisel has been teaching Military History at Boys’ Latin since 1991 and collecting artifacts since 1972.
 He has traced every BL alumnus who has served in the U.S. military with biographies and citations, another rich repository of Brothers for Life connecting BL generations.

-Butch Maisel H'09, Curator of our Center for Military History, returned dog tags to family members of a missing army private from 1942.
-See below for news stories and information on the moving ceremony.
+Butch Maisel H'09, Curator of our Center for Military History, recently obtained artifacts from the WW II Battle of Corregidor.
+Mr. Maisel is focused on returning the dog tags to the family members of fallen soldiers.
+See news stories below.

 Every Veterans Day, for nearly forty years, Boys' Latin has held an assembly and wreath-laying ceremony honoring all veterans, including Boys' Latin alumni.

 At this year's assembly Butch Maisel H'09, co-curator of our Center for Military History, keynote speaker, retired Naval Commander Matt Most ‘85 and Headmaster Post shared remarks and about the significance of Veterans Day.
 Click here to watch the ceremony.